carleton-spacehogs/bioinformatics-carleton/pages/protocols/week4-2021-trees.md

 ## Logging in to the remote server

 #### 1. Login
-If you're in a lab on campus, boot as a Mac on the lab computer.
+Boot as a Mac on the lab computer.

 #### 2. Terminal
 Find and open the Terminal application (`Applications/Utilities`).
-If you're on a PC, open your Ubuntu terminal or your PuTTY terminal.
+(For future reference if you're doing this from home, if you're on a PC , open your Ubuntu terminal or your PuTTY terminal.)

 #### 3. Connect to baross